michellescripts/pcf-deploy-drills/static-site/README.md

 #### Drill 2:
 - in the terminal, **from the drill-2 directory**, run `$ cf login`
   - login with your cf credentials
   - API endpoint: <api.run.pivotal.io>
   - if you are a member of multiple orgs, select the org you want to deploy to

-- in the terminal, run `cf push APP_NAME -m 64M`, where APP_NAME should be replaced with what you would like to call your app
+- in the terminal, run `cf push APP_NAME -m 64M -b staticfile_buildpack`, where APP_NAME should be replaced with what you would like to call your app
-  - add a flag to declare the type of buildpack to be used (staticfile)
+  - the -b flag is used to declare the type of buildpack
   - ex: `cf push static_drill2 -m 64M -b staticfile_buildpack`

+#### Drill 3:
+  - in progress